telebugs/telebugs-php/README.md

 sleep(2);

-echo "An error was sent to Telebugs asynchronously.", "It will appear in your dashboard shortly.",
+echo "An error was sent to Telebugs asynchronously." .
+  "It will appear in your dashboard shortly." .
   "A notification was also sent to your Telegram chat."
 ```